zikula/DynamicFormBundle/README.md

 Form Creation: The 'Responding' form
 ------------------------------------

-The bundle also provides the `Zikula\Bundle\DynamicFormPropertyBundle\Form\Type\InlineFormDefinitionType` formType.
+The bundle also provides the `Zikula\Bundle\DynamicFormBundle\Form\Type\InlineFormDefinitionType` formType.
 This provides for inclusion of the dynamic properties of the form.
 So an application can just use one form type for adding the defined fields for a given data object form.
 The formType requires the `dynamicFieldsContainer` object.
-This object implements `Zikula\Bundle\DynamicFormPropertyBundle\Container\DynamicPropertiesContainerInterface`.
+This object implements `Zikula\Bundle\DynamicFormBundle\Container\DynamicPropertiesContainerInterface`.
 This can be your 'Container' object (item 1 above) or possibly another provider like a Repository.
 The object must provide a list of dynamic property specifications (as defined by the 'wrapper' class).
 This list can be optionally sorted or filtered as required.